 Utah winters are like strong, talented women who also happen to be beautiful: Casual meatheads are always reducing them to one dimension.
 Sure, we have beautiful ski mountains, but our eyes are up here, you pigs!

-(Or, actually, if eyes are what people are supposed to be looking at in this metaphor, Utah winters are less like talented, voluptuous women and more like talented, voluptuous potatoes: eyes everywhere.)
+(Or, actually, if eyes are what people are supposed to be looking at in this metaphor, Utah winters are less like talented, voluptuous women and more like talented, voluptuous potatoes: Eyes everywhere.)

 So hit the resorts, sure, but don’t ogle them so hard you ignore Utah’s other best winter destinations hiding just beneath the powder-covered surface.

-Here is the official list of our 10 favorite spots, officially, at least until the next time we sit down and have a deep, respectful conversation with Utah winters and discover another facet of their personality:
+Here is the official list of our 10 favorite spots, at least until the next time we sit down and have a deep, respectful conversation with Utah winters and discover another facet of their personality.

 What exactly are you looking for in this paragraph?
 An explanation of why soaking in mineral hot springs in the winter is incredible?
 Can you hear how absurd that question is?

-The lone (but not lonely) resort in Utah County differentiates itself from the bigger resorts to the north with cheaper lift tickets, western-art-gallery vibe and stunning view of the inimitable Mount Timpanogos.
-Other Sundance perks: night skiing, nordic skiing, ziptours, award-winning dining and it’s closer to a Krispy Kreme than any other ski resort in the world.
+The lone (but not lonely) resort in Utah County differentiates itself from the bigger resorts to the north with cheaper lift tickets, western art gallery vibe and stunning view of the inimitable Mount Timpanogos.
+Other Sundance perks: night skiing, nordic skiing, zip tours, award-winning dining — and it’s closer to a Krispy Kreme than any other ski resort in the world.

-Rustic luxury (we know that’s an oxymoron, but you know what we mean, right? like where the beds are made of logs but also way comfy?) and life-changing backcountry mountain adventures.
+Rustic luxury (we know that’s an oxymoron, but you know what we mean, right?
+Like where the beds are made of logs but also way comfy?) and life-changing backcountry mountain adventures.
 Snowmobiling Daniels Summit, for example, will rekindle a loveless marriage.
 Great weekend family getaway destination in the mountains with indoor pool and hot tub, day spa, horseback riding tours and more.

 It’s one of Utah’s best destinations because it’s one of the United States’ best natural history museums.
-It’s one of Utah’s best winter destinations because sometimes you want to be warm at the same time you want to see some damn dinosaurs.
+It’s one of Utah’s best winter destinations because sometimes you want to be warm at the same time you want to see some dang dinosaurs.